cktai/Responsive-card/readme.md

 ![](UPsFiR4.png)

-In this responsive card design the DOM structure is like that:
+## In this responsive card design the DOM structure is this:

 main>container>imag and text container